 Have you ever sat in front of your computer to write your upcoming blog post only to find yourself blankly staring at the screen with an empty mind?
 We know that feeling!
 So, how great would it be to have an in-depth list of blog post ideas – a clear-cut resource that you can refer to when the need arises?

-Nothing could be greater and that’s why we have come up with this guide, which will help you supply the right content to right audience.
+Nothing could be greater and that’s why we have come up with this guide, which will help you supply the right content to right audience by using social media scheduler.

-It’s an intimidating task to jot down words for a blog post when you have absolutely little to no idea of what to write.
+It’s intimidating to jot down words for a blog post when you have absolutely little to no idea what to write.
 What makes it harder is that the publishing time approaches quickly and the cursor just stays quiet, bedeviling you with its constant blinking.

 The lack of planning out topics for your blog can be a huge reason behind this.
-Therefore, we’ve pulled together this enormous list of blog post ideas that’ll help you come out of writer’s block and prepare a viral content marketing strategy.
+Therefore, we’ve pulled together this enormous list of blog post ideas to help you get out of writer’s block and prepare a viral content marketing strategy.

 Let’s dig right in.